 What's your background?

-One quarter English, one quarter Irish, one quarter Yorkshire terrier, one quarter gin.
-I'm also a five-quarters feminist, which sounds like a thing.
+One quarter English, one quarter Irish, one quarter Scottish, and one quarter Yorkshire terrier.

 Where were you born?